ferrocene/ferrocene/src/expressions.rst

 :t:`place expression context`.

 :dp:`fls_8uhfwqurbyqf`
-The evaluation of a :t:`value expression` in a :t:`place expression context` may produce a :t:`temporary`.
+The evaluation of a :t:`value expression` in a :t:`place expression context` shall evaluate the :t:`value expression` as a :t:`temporary` and then use the :t:`temporary` in the :t:`place expression context`.

 .. _fls_h0dvogc64tfh: